KoalicjaOtwartyKrakow/frontend/README.md

 ### Configure API path

-Set API path in `.env.local` (create it first, have a look at `.env` file for template).
-For development purposes you must mock API responses by setting:
+Create `.env.local` (have a look at `.env` file for template).
+Set up the following

+For development purposes you should mock API responses by setting:

 ```shell
 REACT_APP_KOKON_API_USE_MOCKS=true